 - Draft and discuss policies and procedures needed for the function of CPE programs.

-- Assess overall potential for compliance with ACPE standards and specific CPE program objectives and outcomes (Level I/Level II) and/or competencies Educator CPE).
+- Assess overall potential for compliance with ACPE standards and specific CPE program objectives and outcomes (Level I/Level II) and/or competencies (Certified Educator CPE).

 - Assess strengths and limitations of proposed center and each CPE program, identifying unique qualities of the center and the educational programs and including limitations.